National Resident Matching Program: History

 Modifications to the algorithm proposed by students in 1951 were based on concerns that the matching process favored hospitals over applicants.
 The students believed the algorithm gave them incentives to misrepresent their true preferences.
 A publication in 1962 by David Gale & Lloyd Shapley noted that there always exists a stable solution when colleges are matching with students, but that it is possible to favor colleges as a group over applicants as a group (and vice versa).
 That is, Gale and Shapley found that there is a college-optimal stable match and an applicant-optimal stable match.
 Lloyd Shapley along with Alvin Roth, would go on to win the 2012 Nobel Prize in Economics for their work on stable allocations.

 A debate arose regarding whether the matching program was susceptible to manipulation or unreasonably fair to programs.
 Indeed, it was shown that in simple cases (i.e. those that exclude couples, second-year programs, and special cases for handling unfilled slots) that had multiple "stable" matchings, the algorithm would return the solution that preferred the preferences of programs over applicants.
 A correspondence in New England Journal of Medicine in 1981 recognized that the algorithm in use was program-optimal for individual applicants.

 Later researchers, such as Marilda Sotomayor in 1983, Alvin Roth in 1984, and Klaus et al. in 2007, found that when couples are allowed to match together, there may exist no stable matching.
+However, Fuhito Kojima and Parag Pathak in 2009 demonstrated that if the market is large and the fraction of couples is small, then a stable matching exists with high probability.

 The NRMP algorithm saw only minor and incremental changes after its institution in 1952.
 However, in the fall of 1995 the NRMP Board of Directors commissioned a preliminary research study to evaluate the current algorithm and recommend changes to be considered in its operation and description, as well as a study comparing a new algorithm with the existing one.
 A new applicant-proposing algorithm was adopted in May 1997 and has been in use since its first application in March 1998, although the study showed that the net effect of the change on actual matches has been minimal.